-6. Investment adviser
+7. Investment adviser

-In broad terms the investment adviser will be responsible, in respect of investment matters, as requested by the Trustee, for:
+In broad terms, the investment adviser will be responsible, in respect of investment matters, as requested by the Trustee, for:

-advising on how material changes within the Scheme's benefits, membership, and funding position may affect the manner in which the assets should be invested and the asset allocation policy;
+- for the DB section, advising on how material changes within the Scheme's benefits, membership, and funding position may affect the manner in which the assets should be invested and the asset allocation policy; - for the DC section, advising on a suitable fund range and default strategy for the Scheme, and how material changes to legislation or within the Scheme's benefits and membership may impact this; - advising on the selection, and review, of the investment managers; and - participating with the Trustee in reviews of this SIP.

-Appendix B (cont)

-- Page 14 of 15 - advising on reviews of investment policy as necessary; - advising on the selection, and review, of the investment managers; and - participating with the Trustee in reviews of this SIP.

-7. Mandates given to advisers and investment managers
+8. Mandates given to advisers and investment managers

-The Trustee has in place signed agreements with each of the Scheme's advisers and investment managers.
+The Trustee has in place signed agreements with each of the Scheme's advisers and investment manager.
 These provide details of the specific arrangements agreed by the Trustee with each party.

-8. Performance assessment
+9. Performance assessment